Tax 990

 Yes!
 As per the Taxpayer Act of 2019, the IRS requires organizations to file Form 990-T electronically for tax years ending on or after December 2020.

-Yes!
-You can file Form 8868 to extend your 990-T deadline.
-The IRS will provide an automatic extension of 6 months upon filing Form 8868.
+Yes–you can file Form 8868 to extend your 990-T deadline.
+The IRS will provide an automatic extension of 6 months upon successful filing of Form 8868.